What Does It Mean to Have Binge Eating Disorder?

 People who have binge eating disorders typically also display the following characteristics:

 There is also a link between hormone imbalances and binge eating.
 These particular hormones are ones that regulate appetite and satiety, including leptin and ghrelin.

 Ghrelin, the "hunger hormone," is one of the key gut signals associated with appetite.
 Leptin is associated with satiety and has the opposite effects of ghrelin.
 For some individuals, these hormones become out of whack.
-The imbalance of each can lead to an increase in appetite and a decrease feeling of fullness, ultimately contributing to overeating.
+The imbalance of each can lead to an increase in appetite and a decreased feeling of fullness, ultimately contributing to overeating.

 Dopamine is also activated during binge eating bouts and it released as a sense of pleasure heightens.
 It makes one feel good, and the reason why it is also known as the "feel good" hormone.

 With the pantry cleared out and containers and wrappers empty, guilt starts to kick in.
-The guilt spins more feelings of anxiety, stress, and depression and the binge eating cascade occurs all over again.
+The guilt spins more thoughts and feelings of anxiety, stress, and depression and the binge eating cascade occurs all over again.

 Signs of a Binge Disorder

 Individuals with BED are often overweight or obese, though they can also be of average weight.
 However, binge eating disorder signs are mostly based on behavioral and emotional cues, including the following sourced by Mayo Clinic: